p2rkw/xf86-input-mtrack/README.md

 The size of an area at the bottom of the trackpad where new touches are ignored (fingers travelling into this area from the top will still be tracked).
 This is represented as a percentage of the total trackpad height.
 Defaults to 10.

+**EdgeLeftSize** -
+The size of an area at the left of the trackpad where new touches are ignored (fingers travelling into this area from the right will still be tracked).
+This is represented as a percentage of the total trackpad width.
+Defaults to 0.

+**EdgeRightSize** -
+The size of an area at the right of the trackpad where new touches are ignored (fingers travelling into this area from the left will still be tracked).
+This is represented as a percentage of the total trackpad width.
+Defaults to 0.

 **ButtonEnable** -
 Whether or not to enable the physical buttons on or near the trackpad.
 Boolean